Former LI superintendent dies at 80

 The father of four was known for his dedication to education and to his children and grandchildren.

-During his decades of service in Nassau County schools, James Tolle was a compassionate and intelligent leader for the many educators that worked with him.
+During his decades of service in Nassau County schools, James Tolle was a compassionate and intelligent leader for the many educators who worked with him.

 “He was great.
 He was always everyone’s biggest cheerleader,” said Reardon, 45, of Lynbrook.

-Tolle, a Malverne resident and the former superintendent of Malverne Union Free School District, died Dec.
-27 in Mineola of heart failure after a long battle with various illnesses.
+Tolle, a Malverne resident and the former superintendent of Malverne Union Free School District, died Wednesday in Mineola of heart illness after a long battle with various illnesses.
 He was 80.

 Born in 1937 and raised in the Rosedale section of Queens, Tolle graduated with a doctorate in education from St. John’s University.
 Tolle served for decades as a teacher and administrator in the Uniondale, Garden City and Roslyn school districts before becoming superintendent of the Malverne Union Free School District in 1979, where he served until 1992, according to the Malverne district’s website.